My Dog Has Fleas: Bites and Allergic Reaction Can Cause Hot Spots And Painful Sores

 I wrote this to warn you what could happen; if you see your dog chewing at their tail, please take a look immediately.
-The hot spots are really close to the butt area and very hard to see.
+Look close in the butt area for fleas.
+I also found taking a comb by slowly moving in opposite direction of hair was easier.

 I cried when I saw what happened to my dog.
 If you have any questions or anything, I'll be happy to answer them.
 Thanks for reading my story, and I hope it may help someone else.